Today, we’re going to show you how to launch and run a 7-figure Kickstarter campaign step-by-step.

 Cross-promotions are one of the most effective sources of relevant traffic and conversions for two reasons:

-Find the campaigns most suitable to yours taking into account 2 factors:
+Find your best matching campaigns in Advanced search taking into account 2 factors:

 Result tracking is crucial when it comes to choosing relevant strategies for your Kickstarter campaign as it helps you understand what you should focus on more.